 - Quality over quantity – I used to value quantity so much when it came to many circumstances.
 Although now being a little wiser I see so much value in quality.

 - Getting uncomfortable – This experience is truly one of a kind.
 I set myself the goal of going to one networking event alone a month last year and I did it.
 I was nervous but I did it.
 I have a blog post on that experience coming soon.
-What I will say I’ve learnt is that there is a whole new world outside of my comfort zone.
-Look at for my blog post on this coming soon.
+This experience alone proved to me that there is a whole new world outside of my comfort zone.

 - Find the hidden blessings in each day – Life is so full of many plot twist and unexpected circumstances (COVID- 19) practicing gratitude and stopping to realise the little blessing each day holds helps me to be more grateful and put things into perspective.